 A=p×(8)2=3.14159×64=201.1 square inchesA = \pi \times (8)^2 = 3.14159 \times 64 = 201.1 \text{ square inches}A=p×(8)2=3.14159×64=201.1 square inches

-As we can see, a 14-inch pizza has an area of 153.9 square inches, which is about 36% larger than a 12-inch pizza, and a 16-inch pizza has an area of 201.1 square inches, making it almost 78% larger.
+A 14-inch pizza has 153.9 square inches, about 36% larger than a 12-inch pizza, while a 16-inch pizza offers 201.1 square inches, nearly 78% larger.
 Therefore, a 14-inch pizza offers much more pizza for only a small increase in diameter.

 4. Extra-Large Pizza (Typically 18 inches or more)